clarive/cla-selenium-plugin/README.md

 # Selenium Plugin

 The Selenium plugin is designed to be able to start/stop the Selenium Server from within Clarive.
-Selenium Server should be on a Unix machine.
+Selenium Server should be on a Unix-Linux machine.

 ## What is Selenium